louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Thanks to the FC_STATE frame, a Flexicast QUIC source knows the set of receivers listening to a specific flexicast flow.
 Receivers MAY decide, at any point in time during the communication, to leave the flexicast flow.
-However, receivers SHOULD only leave a flexicast flow only if network conditions are not met to ensure a good quality of experience for the applications.
-The exact metrics defining "good enough network conditions" is out of scope of this document.

 ## Receiver-side management

 Receivers leave a flexicast flow by sending an FC_STATE frame with the LEAVE action.
-Upon reception of this frame, the Flexicast QUIC source MUST NOT consider anymore the receiver as a member of the flexicast flow, and it MUST continue transmitting data through the unicast path with the receiver.
+Upon reception of this frame, the Flexicast QUIC source MUST remove the receiver from the members of the flexicast flow, and it MAY continue transmitting data through the unicast path with the receiver; the source MAY also decide to close the connection with the receiver, depending on the application.
-The receiver SHOULD drop any path state for the flexicast flow regarding this flexicast flow.
+The receiver MUST drop any path state for the flexicast flow regarding this flexicast flow.
 The finite-state machine on the receiver-side MUST be reset to the same state as when it received the FC_ANNOUNCE for the first time.